jdeweese1/cis-531-ml-project/project_paper/paper.md

    6. Compound Sentiment Score

-5. Adjust for class imbalance
+5. __Adjust for class imbalance__
 Because there was such a wide class imbalance, I chose a roughly equivalant number of records from each of the 3 classes to train on.

-6. ML
+6. __Models__
 LinearSVC and LogisticRegression proved to be the most reliable for this application.
 I trained the model using roughly 5,000 features per Tweet, after considering the TFIDF matrices features.
 After some research, I believe that LR works best for my use case.
+However there may be other ML models I did not come across.
+Although using neural engines were initially considered, the time, knowledge, and resources required to train these proved to not be feasible for the constraints of my research.

-7. Grid search for parameters
+7. __Grid search for parameters__

+Initially, I used a Jupyter Notebook in Google Colab as the runtime for this project.
+However, I soon became frustrated with the debugging limitations of the environment, so I briefly used Jetbrain's Datalore and Databricks.
+In the end, I ended up just running my code as a Python program on my local machine, as it allowed me to most easily examine my runtime environment, and run specific blocks of code in a non-linear way.

 [^my_repo_url]: [https://github.com/jdeweese1/cis-531-ml-project](https://github.com/jdeweese1/cis-531-ml-project)